-He could see faintly, and he realized the darkness was specifically aimed at them.
+Since he could see faintly, he realized the darkness was specifically aimed at them.
 A woman loomed behind the black cloud as it enveloped them.
 “Just once I wish I could have a normal date,” he sighed.

 Ulla smiled.
 “Thanks for the offer, but we’re a package deal, as the Americans say.”
-The Danish heroine slammed into Nox and drove her across the room.
-The odd inky cloud faded with her concentration.
+The Danish heroine who was formerly known as the Little Mermaid slammed into Nox and drove her across the room.
+The odd, inky cloud faded with her concentration.

-He swung again, and Garth reeled.
-He was not hurt so much by the hammer but was weakened by the palpable heat coming from the villain.
-He punched him back and ran to gain a better perspective.
-He frowned in concern as he saw Ulla fall suddenly with a crossbow bolt in her arm.
+Garth reeled as Vulcanus swung again; he wasn’t hurt so much by the hammer as he was weakened by the palpable heat coming from the villain.
+Striking him back, Garth ran to gain a better perspective, only to frown in concern as he saw Ulla fall suddenly with a crossbow bolt in her arm.

-The archer was a pretty woman with long brown hair and a green and white jumpsuit.
+The archer who had shot her was a pretty woman with long brown hair and a green and white jumpsuit.
 “Diana the Huntress never misses,” she said coldly.

 Garth hurried to Ulla’s side even as Diana fired again.
-He rolled out of the path of the bolt and said, “You just missed.”
+Rolling out of the path of the bolt, he said, “You just missed.”

-He lifted the stunned Ulla and tried to keep his eyes on the two foes.
-Nox had not moved since Mermaid’s attack.
+Lifting the stunned Ulla, he tried to keep his eyes on the two foes.
+Nox hadn’t moved since Mermaid’s attack.

 The mad gangster leaned heavily upon a taller redhead in a low-cut tunic and sandals.
 She smiled and said, “My Zeus pleases his Hera greatly.”

-That left Lilith, Azrael, Arsenal, Artemis, and Cyborg to check on things at Titans Tower.
+That left Lilith Clay, Azrael, Arsenal, Artemis, and Cyborg to check on things at Titans Tower.

-Azrael said, “One of Thia’s spawn seeks revenge upon you, no doubt.”
+“One of Thia’s spawn seeks revenge upon you, no doubt,” suggested Azrael.

 Arsenal nodded.
 “Face it, legs, you’ve got enemies.”

-Artemis wished she could just go home to Terry Long and let him ease her anxieties with his usual warm and placid manner.
+Artemis wished she could just go home to Terry Long right away, and let him ease her anxieties with his usual warm and placid manner.
 Still, he had his own problems as an out-of-work professor.
-She had barely had time to drop Diana off with a relieved Hippolyta.
+She’d barely had time to drop Diana off with a relieved Hippolyta.

-Cyborg also figured that he could just forget about any time with Dr. Charles for the next few hours.
-“OK, let’s give them the bum’s rush,” he said.
+Cyborg also sighed as he realized he could just forget about any time with Sarah Charles for the next few hours.
+“Okay, let’s give them the bum’s rush,” he said.